 RSS in Jordan

 The UNRWA Relief and Social Services (RSS) programme in Jordan addresses some of the most pressing socioeconomic needs of the Palestine refugee community.
 It promotes community-based action that enables particularly vulnerable Palestine refugees to become more self-reliant.
 The programme is committed to developing the institutional capacity of 24 community-based organizations (CBOs) that are managed by Local Administrative Committees (LACs).
 RSS has three main divisions:

 RSS works to alleviate poverty among Palestine refugee families, with priority given to the abject poor, or the poorest of the poor.
-Our programme provides social safety-net (SSN) assistance, which includes basic food support and cash subsidies to this group of Palestine refugees; with an annual per capita value of around US $120, this is distributed on a quarterly basis.
+Our programme provides social safety-net (SSN) assistance, which includes e-card cash to this group of Palestine refugees; with an annual per capita value of around US $124, this is distributed on a quarterly basis.